 According to a recent study by CIO Magazine, when CIOs and business technology leaders were asked how the changing technology landscape will affect their career path, “74 percent say they expect their primary role in the next two years to have changed or have begun to change from directly managing IT to becoming an innovation partner.”
 Helping to drive innovation requires approaching your clients and prospects with an empathetic understanding of their business objectives.

 Regularly publishing authoritative content that is specific, tangible, and actionable will help you develop your brand as a trusted partner who understands the changing industry.
 When you do land a meeting with your prospect, you’ll need to be able to speak to the entire cloud ecosystem—not only the key features of your product, but what what competitors are offering, and what the space is going to look like, say, five years in the future.
-Taking a future-centric approach to your pitch will help set the stage for you to demonstrate your mastery of the subject.
+Taking a future-centric approach to your pitch when selling cloud based solutions will help set the stage for you to demonstrate your mastery of the subject.

 Address specific pain-points by audience